medavox/tuki-nuwa/text/philosophy.md

 -------

-Chinese has not been used as a source of words, simply because it is beyond the capabilities of the author to read chinese, or any of the overly complex historical romanisation systems.
+Chinese has not been used as a source of words, simply because it is beyond the capabilities of the author to read chinese, or any of the romanisation systems.

 Also, Chinese words distinguish by tone, meaning our toneless language would likely lose too much information for chinese loanwords to be recognisable anyway.